Your Ultimate Guide to a GLP 1 Companion Supplement

 - Hydration support

-A good glp 1 companion supplement should help support the new routine without feeling heavy, complicated, or harsh on the stomach.
+The goal is simple: when someone eats less, every bite matters more.
+A good companion supplement should support the new routine without feeling heavy, complicated, or harsh on the stomach.

-Why GLP 1 Users May Need Extra Nutrition Support
+Why GLP-1 Users May Need Extra Nutrition Support

-GLP 1 medications can help reduce appetite and slow stomach emptying.
-That may help people feel full longer, but it can also change how they eat each day.
-Some people skip meals without meaning to.
-Some eat only a few bites.
-Some avoid protein because it feels too filling.
+GLP-1 medications can reduce appetite and slow stomach emptying.
+That may help people feel full longer, but it can also change how they eat.
+Some skip meals without meaning to; some eat only a few bites; some avoid protein because it feels too filling.
+This can create a gap between what the body needs and what the person actually eats.

 The American College of Cardiology summary of the 2025 joint advisory notes that clinicians should pay attention to gastrointestinal side effects, altered dietary preferences, nutrient deficiencies, and preserving muscle and bone mass through resistance training and diet.
 (American College of Cardiology)

-The Friendly Way to Understand GLP 1 Support
+A Friendly Way to Understand GLP-1 Support

-What Should a GLP 1 Companion Supplement Support?
+What Should a GLP-1 Companion Supplement Support?

 1. Protein support for muscle

 When weight goes down, the body can lose both fat and lean mass.
-Lean mass includes muscle and other tissues.
-This is one reason protein and resistance training are often discussed with GLP 1 therapy.
+This is one reason protein and resistance training are often discussed alongside GLP-1 therapy.
+A companion supplement may include protein, essential amino acids, or ingredients that make it easier to reach daily protein goals.

 2. Fiber support for digestion

-A 2025 systematic review and network meta analysis in the International Journal of Obesity found that nausea, vomiting, diarrhea, and constipation were common gastrointestinal effects among GLP 1 receptor agonists in people with overweight or obesity.
-(Nature)
+Constipation is a common complaint among people using GLP-1 medications, because food intake is lower, stomach emptying is slower, and fluid intake may drop.
+A 2025 systematic review and network meta-analysis in the International Journal of Obesity found that nausea, vomiting, diarrhea, and constipation were common gastrointestinal effects among GLP-1 receptor agonists in people with overweight or obesity.
+(Nature) Fiber should be introduced slowly and taken with enough water.

 3. Hydration and electrolyte support

-Some GLP 1 users do not feel thirsty as often.
-Others eat less salty food or drink less because they feel full quickly.
-This can lead to feeling tired, lightheaded, or low energy.
+Some GLP-1 users do not feel thirsty as often, or drink less because they feel full quickly, which can lead to feeling tired or low energy.
+A companion supplement may include electrolytes such as sodium, potassium, magnesium, or chloride to help support fluid balance.

 4. Vitamins and minerals for daily wellness

-This does not mean everyone needs all of these.
-It means the supplement should be thoughtfully designed, and users should speak with a healthcare provider if they have medical conditions, take medications, or have known deficiencies.
+When appetite drops, food variety can drop too, which may affect nutrient intake over time.
+A 2025 article in Obesity Pillars discussed dietary supplement considerations during GLP-1 receptor agonist therapy and noted that reduced food intake can raise questions about nutrient adequacy during treatment.
+(PMC) Nutrients sometimes considered include vitamin D, B vitamins, iron, calcium, magnesium, zinc, and vitamin C. This does not mean everyone needs all of these; the supplement should be thoughtfully designed, and users should speak with a healthcare provider if they have medical conditions, take medications, or have known deficiencies.

 5. Digestive comfort support

-Some people using GLP 1 medications feel nausea, bloating, reflux, or heaviness after eating.
-A 2024 review in The Lancet Gastroenterology and Hepatology explained that GLP 1 receptor agonists can delay gastric emptying, which is part of how they work, but this can also affect gastrointestinal comfort and medical planning before procedures.
-(ScienceDirect)
+Some people using GLP-1 medications feel nausea, bloating, or heaviness after eating.
+A 2024 review in The Lancet Gastroenterology and Hepatology explained that GLP-1 receptor agonists can delay gastric emptying, which is part of how they work but can also affect gastrointestinal comfort.
+(ScienceDirect) A companion product should be gentle, not overly stimulating or packed with harsh ingredients.

-What a GLP 1 Companion Supplement Should Not Be
+What a GLP-1 Companion Supplement Should Not Be

 Better messaging examples:

-- Supports daily nutrition during GLP 1 routines
+- Supports daily nutrition during GLP-1 routines

 - Helps support protein and micronutrient intake

-- Designed for smaller appetite days
+- Designed for smaller-appetite days

 - Supports hydration and digestive wellness